grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 The deadline still applies, so the wait will be interrupted if the deadline is passed.

-When an RPC is created while the channel is not in a READY state, without waitForReady it will immediately return a failure; with waitForReady it will simply block until the connection becomes ready.
+When an RPC is created when the channel has failed to connect to the server, without Wait-for-Ready it will immediately return a failure; with wait-for-Ready it will simply be queued until the connection becomes ready.
 The default is **without** Wait-for-Ready.

 For detailed semantics see [this][grpc doc].

 ### How to use Wait-for-Ready

-You can specify for a stub whether or not it should use Wait-for-Ready which will automatically be passed along, when an RPC is created, to the associated stream.
+You can specify for a stub whether or not it should use Wait-for-Ready which will automatically be passed along when an RPC is created.

 {{% alert title="Note" color="info" %}}
  The RPC can still fail for other reasons besides the server not being ready, so error handling is still necessary.
 {{% /alert %}}

-The following shows the sequence of events the occur, when a client sends a message to a server, based upon channel state and whether or not Wait-for-Ready is set.
+The following shows the sequence of events that occur, when a client sends a message to a server, based upon channel state and whether or not Wait-for-Ready is set.
 ```mermaid